Zika, mosquitoes outwit Rio as Carnival, Olympics loom

 Meanwhile, doctors and public health administrators say the challenge is to get citizens engaged in the struggle against the mosquito.

-In Rio, health agents sometimes cannot even enter neighbourhoods because of crime and security risks.
+In Rio, health agents sometimes cannot even enter neighborhoods because of crime and security risks.

 "A lot of people don't want to hear anything the city or state has to say," said Hermano de Castro, director of the National School of Public Health at the Oswaldo Cruz Foundation, a health institute run by Brazil's government.
 "It's hard to get people involved when health workers are considered outsiders."